balena-io-experimental/text2speech/README.md

 # Resin.io -- Simple text-to-speech demo

-__FORKED VERSION__ - works around deps.sh being run *after* dependencies are installed on newer npm.

 ## How it works

-This demo uses Google's Text-To-Speech endpoint to get an MP3 audio stream of the supplied text.
+This demo uses [say.js](https://github.com/marak/say.js/) which relies on [Festival](http://www.cstr.ed.ac.uk/projects/festival/) to play an audio stream of the supplied text.
-Then it uses the `node-lame` module to decode the MP3 stream to raw audio and finally passes the raw audio stream to `node-speaker` which plays it using the RaspberryPi's soundcard.

 ## How to use